ummel/fusionData/README.md

 Dictionary” and “Survey Harmonization Tool” Shiny apps that are part of fusionData.

+If this is the first time you are calling `compileDictionary()` for a new survey, you will need to add the survey abbreviation and description of the survey to the R script `universe/app.R` on line 32 so it can be called on by `universe()` (described below).

 The “Universal Survey Dictionary” is a Shiny app that can be accessed by the following call: